 Every homeowner will deal with a clogged drain at some point, it’s inevitable.
-Sometimes people can’t always control what gets flushed down the toilet drain or ground up in the garbage disposal.
-If you have toddlers or house guests that don’t understand how plumbing works, you get this one.
+Sometimes people can’t always control what gets flushed down the toilet drain and on to the sewer line, or ground up in the garbage disposal that leads to a buildup which results in a blockage.
+If you have toddlers or house guests that don’t understand how plumbing systems work, you get this one.

 If you get a clogged drain in your shower, bathtub, bathroom or kitchen sink, your first line of defense should be a plunger.
-But if no amount of plunging will do the trick, you’re going to need something more powerful.
+Simple clogs can usually be resolved with a plunger, such as too much toilet paper, or drain clogs that are caused by something other than mineral build up or fragile pipes.
+But if no amount of plunging will do the trick for that stubborn clog, you’re going to need something more powerful (or someone with the right tools, such as our plumbing company) to take care of the plumbing problem.

 When professional plumbers are handling a clogged drain that won’t budge, they reach for a plumbing auger, also called a “snake,” or hydro jetting.
-Each technique handles different types of clogs.
+Each technique handles different types of clogs for different types of clogs and blockages (large sewer pipes versus smaller, fragile pipes, as well as accessibility for a “clean out” to help clear the clogged pipes)

 What Plumbing Snakes Are Used For